surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

 **31. Can we restrict the tablets so that no other software can be used on the tablets?**

--   Survey Solutions generally doesn’t mind presence of other software as long as it is not demanding too much of the tablet’s resources.
+-   Survey Solutions generally doesnâ€™t mind presence of other software as long as it is not demanding too much of the tabletâ€™s resources.
     But in some cases the survey administrators restrict the use of other software, for example, to reduce wireless bills due to unwanted communications.